abyanmajid/notes/notes_self_study/rust/005-functions.md

 # Functions

-A *function* is a block of code that does a certain task(s) and is reusable or callable in other parts of the programme.
+A *function* is a block of code that does a certain task(s) and is reusable or callable in other parts of the program.

 ## Syntax
 The syntax of a function in Rust is as shown below.